We visited Cebu Island and saw what it was really like. Hopefully you can avoid our mistakes if you're travelling there.

 That hotel, the Mövenpick, was the only good thing about our vacation.
-Even though we weren't staying, there, we could use their pool, beach and eat lunch for 3000 Filipino pesos.
-After the horrors we'd seen in the city, it was a more than fair price.
+Even though we weren't staying there, we could use their pool and beach, and eat lunch for 3000 Filipino pesos.
+After the horrors we'd seen in the city, it was more than a fair price.

 If you're just looking for somewhere with a beach (like we were), there are many other better places than Cebu Island.
 Unless you have the money to stay in the Mövenpick and never leave your hotel, maybe it's for you.
 But then what's the point?